 This is not your father’s law firm.
-The Weiser Law Firm, P. C. is comprised of uniquely exceptional individuals who passionately believe in protecting investors, employees and consumers and they bring that passion, their perspective and their personalities to the actions they litigate.
+The Weiser Law Firm, P. C. is comprised of uniquely exceptional individuals who passionately believe in protecting investors, employees, consumers, and all taxpayers.
+They are inspired to bring that passion, their perspective and their personalities to the actions they litigate.
 What this means for our clients is that we can take a “good” case and make it better, solve problems (or create solutions) that other fine law firms cannot, or prevent small issues from becoming greater problems.

 The professionals at the Firm have created a record of excellence that rivals that of any boutique law firm in the United States that practices in their chosen field, and that is a testament to their skill, tenacity and devotion.
 But the track record of the Firm is also a testament to the clients it represents – a skillful lawyer can take mediocre facts and produce a “good” result (and indeed, can transform “good” facts into an outstanding result) – those individuals or institutions that seek to vindicate their rights against some of the world’s largest corporations.
 The Firm’s clients are the bedrock of its success and the professionals here never forget that fact.

 Some of the core values of the Firm are professionalism, courtesy, respect, compassion and selectivity, and they run throughout all we do, both at the Firm and in the communities we live in or serve.
 The professionals at the Firm believe that being successful means giving back, so you may see them raising funds for a charitable function the day after you see them in court.